 I single these countries out as they are the top three polluters in the world – public opinion in these places matters.
 And there are still worryingly large sections of the population who distrust the expert opinion of 97 percent or more of scientists – 97 percent!

 That’s a blind confidence in your own beliefs that I simply don’t have.

-But it’s not by coincidence.
+But there is a reason behind people’s thinking that goes beyond just bull-headed confidence.
 The climate denial campaign has been an organised, well-funded, targeted and often vicious one.

 In 2012, conservative American think-tank The Heartland Institute paid for a billboard that compared believers in climate science to “murderers and madmen” such as Osama bin Laden and Charles Manson.